puppetlabs-toy-chest/puppet-quest-guide/quests/the_forge.md

 The Forge will show several hits that match your query, including version and release data information, downloads, a composite rating score, and a supported or approved banner where relevant.
-This information can give you a quick idea of which modules in your search result you may want to investigate further.
+This information can give you a quick idea of which modules in your search results you may want to investigate further.

 IMAGE